Be a Presentation Virtuoso with Deliberate Practice

 Leaders of the tech and electronics industry recently came together for this year’s International CES, or Consumer Electronics Show.
 As with previous years, top companies in the field made use of the event to announce and preview their upcoming products.
 CES 2015 became a huge stage for memorable technology presentations at the start of the year.

-Presentations delivered during the event’s 4-day run made noticeable impact.
-From all of these, it’s obvious that there are plenty of technology presentation lessons that we can stand to learn.
+Presentations delivered during the event’s four-day run made a noticeable impact.
+From all of these, it’s obvious that there are plenty of technology presentation lessons that we can learn.
 Based on the observations made by presentation expert Carmine Gallo, we run down the tips that could help you in your next big pitch.

-Storytelling is always a crucial part of any presentation, but it bears special importance for a technology presentation.
+Storytelling is always a crucial part of any presentation, but it is especially important for a technology presentation.
 The best way to connect with the audience is through something they can easily relate to.
-Talking about technological concepts can become confusing for people who aren’t familiar with it.
+Talking about technological concepts can become confusing for people who aren’t familiar with them.
 Skip the jargon and the long-winded explanations about your new product or service.

 What you should try to do instead is to tell a story that will make the audience see why your pitch is important to them.
 Take an example from Mark Fields, president and CEO of Ford, who wove a story with his presentation.